tengweiherr/react-internals/understanding-forwardref/README.md

-I was working on a [bug](https://github.com/aidenybai/react-scan/issues/355) reported on React Scan, which was related to forwardRef.
-So, I decided to dive deep into how forwardRef works internally—and here's what I learned.
+I was working on a [bug](https://github.com/aidenybai/react-scan/issues/355) reported on React Scan, which was related to `forwardRef`.
+So, I decided to dive deep into how `forwardRef` works internally—and here's what I learned.

 *React version: [19.1.0](https://github.com/facebook/react/releases/tag/v19.1.0)*